Skip to main content

 Perfect Hashing: Space Bounds, Entropy, and Cryptographic Security

-What if a perfect hash function could simultaneously be: (1) cryptographically secure, (2) space-optimal, and (3) maximum-entropy encoded?
-This paper proves such a construction exists—and analyzes exactly what you sacrifice to get all three.
+Can a perfect hash function be cryptographically secure, space-optimal, and maximum-entropy encoded all at once?
+This paper proves such a construction exists and analyzes exactly what you sacrifice to get all three.

 The Impossible Triangle